dalibo/emaj/docs/en/mainFunctions.rst

 A mark having the same name can not already exist for this tables group.

 The mark name may contain a generic '%' character.
-Then this character is replaced by the current transaction start time, with the pattern "*hh.mn.ss.mmm*",
+Then this character is replaced by the current time, with the pattern *hh.mn.ss.mmmm*.

-If the parameter representing the mark is not specified or is empty or *NULL*, a name is automatically generated: "*MARK_%*", where the '%' character represents the current transaction start time with a “*hh.mn.ss.mmm*” pattern.
+If the parameter representing the mark is not specified or is empty or *NULL*, a name is automatically generated: "*MARK_%*", where the '%' character represents the current time with a *hh.mn.ss.mmmm* pattern.

 The function returns the number of tables and sequences contained in the group.